otmojo/mini-kv/README.md

 | Batch 100 | 99 writes | 0 | 100% |
 | Periodic 100ms | Time window | 0 | 100% |

-**No corruption detected:** CRC and truncation successfully prevent partial records from being interpreted as valid data.
+**No corruption detected:** CRC and length-prefix framing successfully detect partial records; truncation on recovery prevents them from being interpreted as valid data.
+Note that CRC provides *corruption detection*, not logical consistency — it guards against torn writes but does not protect against reordered writes or higher-level semantic errors.

+(Because the crash is triggered after reaching a durable target, the test does not randomly interrupt mid-batch.
+Therefore the worst-case loss window was not fully exercised.)

 ---